2nd Division (South Vietnam): 1975

 Nghĩa Hành to the western edge of Quang Ngai City.

-By 20 March, despite the efforts of General Nhut to concentrate his forces for the defense Tam Ky, prospects were bleak.
+By 20 March, despite the efforts of Nhut to concentrate his forces for the defense Tam Ky, prospects were bleak.
 The city was struck by heavy rocket fire on 21 March.
 The 4th Regiment moved its command post to Tam Ky from Quang Ngai, the 1st Battalion, 6th Regiment, moved in from Bình Sơn District and the 916th RF Group headquarters moved down from Thang Binh with the 135th RF Battalion.
 The situation in Quang Ngai Province was becoming desperate although elements of the 4th Regiment succeeded in opening Highway 1 in Bình Sơn District, but west of Bình Sơn, the PAVN struck the long column of refugees and military fleeing from Trà Bồng; the 69th Rangers were ambushed and dispersed.
 The PAVN attack south of Đức Phổ cut Highway 1, isolating Sa Huỳnh and the two battalions defending it, the 70th Ranger and 137th RF Battalions.
-On 22 March, General Trưởng gave General Nhut authority to consolidate his forces anyway he could to preserve combat strength.
+On 22 March, Trưởng gave Nhut authority to consolidate his forces anyway he could to preserve combat strength.

 Southwest of Tam Ky the 2d Battalion, 5th Regiment, had been in heavy combat since 12 March.
 Starting the campaign with 350 men, by 22 March the battalion was down to only 130, after heavy casualties and many desertions.
-General Nhut replaced it with the 2nd Battalion, 4th Regiment, committing the 4th Regiment southwest of Tam Ky, together with two battalions of the 5th Regiment and a company of tanks and sending the 1st Battalion, 6th Regiment, from Tam Ky to assist in the defense of Chu Lai.
+Nhut replaced it with the 2nd Battalion, 4th Regiment, committing the 4th Regiment southwest of Tam Ky, together with two battalions of the 5th Regiment and a company of tanks and sending the 1st Battalion, 6th Regiment, from Tam Ky to assist in the defense of Chu Lai.
 The 12th Ranger Group remained on Tam Ky's northwest perimeter.